Adult Intellectual & Developmental Disabilities

 When: Friday Mornings (Weekly)

-Target Audience: Healthcare providers/developmental service professionals with experience working with adults with intellectual and developmental disabilities.
+Target Audience: Healthcare providers/developmental service professionals with experience working with adults with Autism and intellectual and developmental disabilities.

 To view curriculum content, please click on the toggle button below.